 Bunraku, also called Ningyo-joruri (puppet joruri), is a form of puppet theatre that represents Japan.
-The feature that sets it apart from other forms of puppet theatre is that each puppet is worked by 3 people.
-There are the chief puppeteer who works the head and right hand, the left puppeteer for the left hand, and the foot puppeteer who works both feet.
+The feature that sets it apart from other forms of puppet theatre is that each puppet is worked by three people.
+There is the chief puppeteer who works the head and right hand, the left puppeteer for the left hand, and the foot puppeteer who works both feet.
 Along with the puppeteers are the joruri (a form of traditional Japanese music) and the shamisen (three-stringed Japanese musical instrument) which together create a composite art.
-One of the favoured playwrights of bunraku was Chikamatsu Monzaemon, and several of his bunraku plays were so popular that they were also performed as kabuki afterwards.
+One of the favored playwrights of bunraku was Chikamatsu Monzaemon, and several of his bunraku plays were so popular that they were also performed as kabuki afterwards.

 Kodo (traditional incense ceremony)